-'''

-race;
+- race;

-ethnic origin;
+- ethnic origin;

-politics;
+- politics;

-religion;
+- religion;

-trade union membership;
+- trade union membership;

-genetics;
+- genetics;

-biometrics (where used for ID purposes);
+- biometrics (where used for ID purposes);

-health;
+- health;

-sex life;
+- sex life;

-sexual orientation.
+- sexual orientation.

-'''

-Special category data requires further conditions to lawfully process under Article 9 of the GDPR.
+Special category data requires further conditions to lawfully process under Article 9 of the UK GDPR.
 The lawful reasons that the College are most likely to use are:

-- (a) The data subject has given explicit consent to the processing of those personal data for one or more specified purposes - (b) Processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law.
-The College has a lot of such obligations, including the equality act and employment law. - (c) Processing is necessary to protect the vital interests of the data subject or of another person where the data subject is physically or legally incapable of giving consent.
-However this would only be used in very serious situations - (g) Processing is necessary for reasons of substantial public interest
+- a) The data subject has given explicit consent to the processing of those personal data for one or more specified purposes. - b) Processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law.
+The College has a lot of such obligations, including the equality act and employment law. - c) Processing is necessary to protect the vital interests of the data subject or of another person where the data subject is physically or legally incapable of giving consent.
+However, this would only be used in very serious situations. - d) Processing is necessary for reasons of substantial public interest,